hackdev17/DSA-AIML-2024/README.md

 # DSA Lab Programs AIML 2024
 ---
 ## Getting Started
-The Programs here mentioned are the part of the subject "Data Science and Algorithm". <br/>
+The Programs here mentioned are the part of the subject "Data Science and Algorithm".
-They are the programs taught along with theory.

 ### Tree Structure
 ```